zerosp3c/bluedust/README.md

 how to use:
 currently unusable.

+recent update log:
+1. added log, logRead function, terminal text input functionality, createMessage and deleteMessage functionality.

 to do:
-1. add remove message function
-2. create ship module
+1. create ship module
-3. add ship display
+2. create ship display